Carhenia/MC-Diaries/README.md

 - [Discord](https://discord.gg/9ZxeWesrzz)
 - [Website](https://nebulanetwork.net/)
 - [Wiki](https://wiki.nebulanetwork.net/)

+# Testing
+If you're interested in helping us test the modpack, we would greatly appreciate your participation.
+The most effective way to assist us is by playing the modpack, identifying any bugs you come across, and giving us feedback based on your experience.

+Here are some specific aspects we would like testers to focus on, you can report these back to us by visiting the "Issues" tab and submitting a form, or visiting us on our discord.
+- Bug Reporting
+- Adding/Removing Certain Mods
+- Optimisation
 # Terms and conditions
 All files are modifications of .toml, .cfg and .json files provided by the original mods.
 All rights belong to the respective mod authors.